GeoLarryLai/pyCoreRelator/FUNCTION_DOCUMENTATION.md

 #### `find_all_segments(log_a, log_b, md_a, md_b, picked_depths_a=None, picked_depths_b=None, top_bottom=True, top_depth=0.0, mute_mode=False)`

-Finds segments in two logs using depth boundaries to create consecutive and single-point segments.
+**ENHANCED** - Finds segments in two logs using depth boundaries to create consecutive and single-point segments with improved connectivity handling.

 **Parameters:**
 - `log_a, log_b` (array): Log data for cores A and B